 The family set up is also very traditional – “nonna” or mamma will be doing all the cooking – and celebration meals will last several hours.
-What is eaten becomes so engrained in the family and the region’s folklore, that to change anything is unthinkable.
+What is eaten becomes so ingrained in the family and the region’s folklore, that to change anything is unthinkable.

 Italian families also have a tradition of dining together on Sundays, similar to us Brits.
-They will be likely to start with antipasto, translated as “before the meal”.
+They will be likely to start with antipasto, directly translated as “before the meal”.

 They vary in regions but they traditionally consist of cured meat, olives, mushrooms, anchovies, various cheeses, pickled meat and vegetable in oil or vinegar.

 This is followed by two main courses: “primo”, which might be home-made pasta or a soup such as minestrone, and “secondo”, a meat or fish dish.

-This followed by cheese, local of course, and then dessert before ending the meal with espresso and ammazza-caffe (meaning coffee killer), i.e. a limoncello or other liquor.
+This is then followed by cheese, local of course, and then dessert, before ending the meal with espresso and ammazza-caffe (meaning coffee killer), i.e. a limoncello or other liquor.

 This is what it is all about for the Italians; enjoying local traditional food and enjoying it with family.

 And you can bet that each dish will have been tried and tested countless times.
 They won’t suddenly cook a new dish for this family meal.

 Giorgio Locatelli says that there are five words which define Italians: passion, pride, egotism, happiness and style.

-Focusing on the passion and pride Italian’s are known for, this certainly spills onto the food culture.
+Focusing on the passion and pride Italian’s are known for, this certainly spills into the food culture.
 Italian regional food traditions and specialities are guarded with fierce pride.

 Just as the Italians have successfully preserved so much of the beauty of their Renaissance art and architecture, they’ve also kept hold of food traditions, too, and guard them well.